-Danielle Wood grew up in southern Tasmania, steeped in a rich culture of storytelling and the wild beauties of the island.
+Danielle Wood grew up in southern lutruwita/Tasmania, influenced by a rich culture of storytelling and by the wild beauties of the island.
 Her dream, as a child, was to be an author.

 Her first career was as a journalist.
-Then, following a brief episode as media officer for Tasmania's Parks and Wildlife Service, Danielle completed a PhD in writing at Edith Cowan University in Perth, Western Australia.
-Her PhD novel, mentored by the incomparable Richard Rossiter, was The Alphabet of Light and Dark, which won the Australian/Vogel's Literary Prize in 2002.
+Then, following a brief episode as media officer for Tasmania's Parks and Wildlife Service, she completed a PhD in writing at Edith Cowan University in Perth, Western Australia.
+Her PhD novel was The Alphabet of Light and Dark, which won the Australian/Vogel's Literary Prize in 2002.
+She has taught creative writing at the University of Tasmania since 2003.

-Since then, Danielle has combined her writing career with teaching at the University of Tasmania.
-Her fiction is fed by two rich streams – the island of her birth, and the magical versatility of the fairy tale.
-Her books The Alphabet of Light and Dark and Housewife Superstar: the very best of Marjorie Bligh, and the edited collections Deep South: stories from Tasmania and Island Story: Tasmania in Object and Text, engage with Tasmania's unique history, environment and culture.
-Meanwhile, the collections Rosie Little's Cautionary Tales for Girls and Mothers Grimm provide contemporary fairy tale reinventions that focus on the experience of women.
+Danielle's fiction is fed by two streams – the island of her birth, and the magical versatility of the fairy tale.
+The Alphabet of Light and Dark, Housewife Superstar: the very best of Marjorie Bligh and two edited collections, Deep South: stories from Tasmania and Island Story: Tasmania in Object and Text, engage with Tasmania's unique history, environment and culture.
+The collections Rosie Little's Cautionary Tales for Girls and Mothers Grimm provide contemporary fairy tale reinventions that focus on the experiences of women.